Hi, I’m Lily, i’ve just finished my dietetics degree at Coventry University, and can relate to the feeling of trying to eat healthily.

-I’m here to share my 8 top tips and ideas on how to cook, eat well, and stay healthy on a budget.
+Here are my 8 top tips and ideas on how to cook, eat well, and stay healthy on a budget.

 1. Plan ahead

 Spend ten minutes once a week planning what (healthy) meals you are going to eat during the next week.
 This way, you don’t have to think about what to cook after a long day of lectures, and you’ll not spend as much money on a cheeky Nando’s!
+I find it easy to get a weekly planner that I’ve stuck in my room with meals I’ll be having each day.

 2. Buy reduced food and freeze it